 2. By sea

-Yamal, the nuclear-powered Russian ice breaker and 50 years of victory ice breaker are the only two commercial sea vessels that make regular trips to the North Pole.
+Yamal, the nuclear-powered Russian icebreaker, and 50 Years of Victory, the icebreaker, are the only two commercial sea vessels that make regular trips to the North Pole.
 These ships generally depart from Murmansk, a city in Russia, and spend at least two weeks in the Arctic Ocean during the Summer.

-50 years of victory is the largest icebreaker and has 64 cabins classified into five categories.
-Yamal has 50 cabins and is complete with suites and private bathrooms, fine dining, gym, library, and more.
+50 Years of Victory is the largest icebreaker and has 64 cabins classified into five categories.
+Yamal has 50 cabins and is complete with suites and private bathrooms, fine dining, a gym, a library, and more.

-In a sea expedition, you will be crossing the North Pole boundary and various lines of longitudes.
+On a sea expedition, you will be crossing the North Pole boundary and various lines of longitude.

 3. Going overland

-Joining polar races to the Magnetic North Pole like the polar challenge and North Pole race will give you a real taste of a proper Arctic expedition.
-These races begin from the northern Canadian region of Nunavut and spread along 300 miles, crossing frozen oceans and few islands.
+Joining polar races to the Magnetic North Pole, like the Polar Challenge and the North Pole Race, will give you a real taste of a proper Arctic expedition.
+These races begin in the northern Canadian region of Nunavut and spread along 300 miles, crossing frozen oceans and a few islands.

 Reasons you should visit the North Pole

 But why should you spend money and take the trouble to travel to a place that has nothing but ice?
-One of the reasons is that the North Pole is quickly getting altered due to the effects of climate change.
-Thus, making it at the top of the world is one of the rarest and once-in-a-lifetime opportunities.
+One of the reasons is that the North Pole is quickly changing due to the effects of climate change.
+Thus, making it to the top of the world is one of the rarest and once-in-a-lifetime opportunities.

-Travelers who have visited the North Pole swear by its vastness and diverse nature.
-There a few insights and activities that can only be experienced at the North Pole.
+Travellers who have visited the North Pole swear by its vastness and diverse nature.
+There are a few insights and activities that can only be experienced at the North Pole.

 Here are the reasons you must consider adding the North Pole to your itinerary: